notoriousbdg/vrops-dashboard-rightsizing_details/README.md

-# Rightsizing Details Dashboard for vRealize Operations 8.0
+# VM Rightsizing Details Dashboard for vRealize Operations 8.0
 ---------

 Use this [vRealize Operations](https://www.vmware.com/products/vrealize-operations.html) dashboard to expore rightsizing recommendations.
 This dashboard will help answer these questions.

 * How does vROps determine the recommended size for a VM?
 * Which VMs are oversized?